 According to our previous RDS cost analysis, instance charges are the biggest driver of RDS costs.
 So once you identify the right kind of RDS instance that your workload needs, use Reserved Instances (RIs) to lock in a lower hourly rate for either a one- or three-year term.

-Use a cloud cost management tool like Cloudability to quickly assess how many usage hours of RDS are covered by RI rates or On-Demand.
+Use a cloud cost management tool like IBM Cloudability to quickly assess how many usage hours of RDS are covered by RI rates or On-Demand.
 Drill down even deeper to identify specific instances at the resource level that are driving costs or are running consistently enough to make use of additional RI purchases.

 When you buy Reserved Instances for RDS, keep in mind that you’re committing to every single hour of the one or three-year term.
 So keeping an eye on your RDS costs and usage with a cloud cost management tool like Cloudability helps ensure that you’re making the right RDS RI decisions to keep costs in check.